 U.S. Department of Health and Human Services

-This report was prepared under contract DHHS-100-94-0024 between the U.S. Department of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation, Office of Disability, Aging, and Long-Term Care Policy (ASPE) and Research Triangle Institute (RTI).
-In addition to ASPE, other support for the study, A National Study of Assisted Living for the Frail Elderly, has been provided by the National Institute on Aging, the Administration on Aging, and the Alzheimer's Association.
-For additional information about the study, you may visit the DHHS home page at http://aspe.os.dhhs.gov or contact the Office at DHHS/ASPE/DALTCP, H.H.
-Humphrey Building, Room 424E, 200 Independence Avenue, SW, Washington, DC 20201.
-The e-mail address is: DALTCP2@osaspe.dhhs.gov.
+This report was prepared under contracts #HHS-100-94-0024 and #HHS-100-98-0013 between the U.S. Department of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation, Office of Disability, Aging, and Long-Term Care Policy (ASPE) and the Research Triangle Institute.
+For additional information about this subject, you can visit the DALTCP home page at http://aspe.hhs.gov/_/office_specific/daltcp.cfm or contact the ASPE Project Officer, Gavin Kennedy, at HHS/ASPE/DALTCP, Room 424E, H.H.
+Humphrey Building, 200 Independence Avenue, S.W., Washington, D.C.
+20201.
+His e-mail address is: Gavin.Kennedy@hhs.gov.

 This report describes selected trends in the assisted living industry.
 It is intended to supplement ongoing research being conducted as part of The National Study of Assisted Living.
 In this supplementary study, detailed interviews were conducted with 29 carefully selected persons from 21 states who are involved in various aspects of the development of assisted living facilities: architects, builders, developers, and consultants to the development industry.
 This report, the product of the interviews, provides preliminary information concerning barriers to the development of assisted living and future trends in the industry, as well as the potential for assisted living to serve a larger lower income and Medicaid-eligible population.